ncatlab/nlab-content/pages/1/0/9/0/901/content.md

 (e.g. [KashiwaraSchapira 06, theorem 6.1.8](#KashiwaraSchapira06))

-The following says that morphisms between ind-objects are represented by [[natural transformation]] of the filtered diagrams that represent them, possibly up to restricting these diagrams first along a [[cofinal functor]].
+The following says that morphisms between ind-objects are represented by [[natural transformation]] of the filtered diagrams that represent them, possibly up to restricting these diagrams first along a [[final functor]].

 +-- {: .num_prop #MorphismsRepresentedByCofilteredSystemsOfMorphisms}
 ###### Proposition